 Retreat Task Force: This team plans, publicizes, and implements an annual All-Church Retreat that is a weekend of worship, Bible study, fellowship, and re-creation designed to draw us closer to God and one another.
 This team invites and coordinates the participation of other Ministry Teams and Ministry Units in the design and implementation of the retreat.
 Rather than a regular Ministry Team, this team functions as a Ministry Task Force within the Ministry Unit.

 Kitchen: This team is responsible for the kitchen, including all appliances and equipment.
 They ensure that the kitchen is consistently stocked with necessary supplies, including all paper goods, so that groups in the church might utilize the facilities.
 They formulate all policies and procedures for the use of the kitchen and coordinates with groups that wish to utilize the facilities.

 Stephen Ministry: Stephen Ministry is a lay ministry that provides one-to-one Christian care by trained lay caregivers to the bereaved, hospitalized, terminally ill, separated, divorced, unemployed, relocated, and others facing a crisis or life challenge.
 Stephen Ministry helps congregations and pastors provide quality caring ministry for as long as people need it.

-Co-Moderators: Alice Rainey and Linda Cole
+Co-Moderators: Fred Brown and Linda Cole